Adib227/Adib227/README.md

-- 🔭 I’m currently working on Full-stack project
+- 🔭 Currently working on Full-stack project
-- 🌱 I’m currently learning Next.js
+- 🌱 Exploting Next.js
-- 👯 I’m looking to collaborate on github
+- 👯 Want to collaborate on github
-- 💬 Ask me about web development
+- 💬 Discuss with me about web development